SagarBiswas-MultiHAT/2FA-Auth/README.md

 ### Email not sending

-- If you see `debug_code`, SMTP isn’t configured or failed — this is OK for learning.
+- If you see `debug_code`, delivery failed and the app switched to Instructor mode — this is OK for learning.
+- For real delivery on hosting, use **Brevo HTTPS** (`BREVO_API_KEY` + a verified sender).
-- For real delivery, use Gmail App Password and restart after editing `.env`.
+- For real delivery locally, use a Gmail App Password and restart after editing `.env`.

 ### No QR code for authenticator

-- Install `qrcode` (`npm i qrcode`), or
+- Ensure `qrcode` is installed (`npm i qrcode`), or
-- use manual setup with the Base32 secret shown in the modal
+- Use manual setup with the Base32 secret shown in the UI

 ---

-## 9) Production-Like Notes (What to Improve Before Real Deployment)
+## 9) Production-like polish (What this repo already does)

+This is still a learning project, but it includes a few “real world” touches:

+- Disables `X-Powered-By`
+- Adds basic security/correctness headers
+- Avoids caching `/api/*` responses (OTP endpoints are `no-store`)
+- Stores OTPs as hashes (not plaintext)

-This project is intentionally simple for learning.
-If you want to make it production-ready, here’s a high-value checklist:
+## 10) If you want to make it truly production-ready

+High-value checklist:

 - Password hashing: replace SHA-256 with **bcrypt / scrypt / Argon2**
-- Persistence: replace `data/users.json` with a real DB (Postgres, MySQL, MongoDB)
+- Persistence: replace `data/users.json` with a real DB (Postgres/MySQL/MongoDB)
-- Sessions: store sessions in Redis / DB; set cookie `Secure` + `SameSite` (and use HTTPS)
+- Sessions: store sessions in Redis/DB; use HTTPS; set cookie `Secure` + `SameSite`
 - CSRF protection (because cookies are used)
-- Logging + monitoring (and avoid leaking secrets in logs)
+- Logging + monitoring (and never leak secrets)
-- Email enumeration: forgot-password currently reveals “Email not registered” (consider returning a generic response)
+- Email enumeration: consider making forgot-password always return a generic response
-- Secret handling: protect TOTP secrets (at least encrypt-at-rest in a real system)
+- Protect TOTP secrets properly (encrypt-at-rest in a real system)

 ---

-## 10) Instructor Mode (Teaching Script + Exercises)
+## 11) Instructor Mode (Teaching Script + Exercises)

 ### A) 30–45 minute teaching flow

-1. Show Sign up with email OTP (explain OTP TTL + attempts)
+1. Show Sign up with email OTP (OTP TTL + attempts)
 2. Show Unique UserName auto-suggestion (slugifying + uniqueness)
 3. Sign in and explain sessions (HttpOnly cookie `sid`)
 4. Enable Email 2FA → sign out → sign in again → complete OTP
-5. Enable TOTP and explain `otpauth://` + 30s windows
+5. Enable TOTP and explain `otpauth://` + 30s window
 6. Enable backup codes and explain “one-time” behavior
 7. Show Account settings update + password change
 8. Show Forgot password flow + forced sign-out of active sessions